 I’m not exactly a toastmaster, and to be honest at the moment I don’t have any aspirations to increase my public speaking practice beyond what I already do.
 At least I can say that I feel comfortable enough to be myself on stage and when doing any form of speaking in public, and that’s the best place to be.

 I’ll end this article with some tips that I have extrapolated for you from my own journey.
 I hope these concepts will help you overcome any public speaking fears to the point where you feel like yourself on stage, or in any public speaking arenas.

-I have felt though that it is necessary to marry this concept with a healthy dose of desire as well.
 There’s nothing wrong with needing or wanting something – you should feel this in order to motivate you to get better or to strive for something.
 Just remember in the end it doesn’t have any more meaning than you give it.

 This tip is dipping into more personal development subject matters, which obviously are relevant if you want to improve an aspect of your life like public speaking.
 If you are interested in a deeper looking at my philosophy on how to create positive change in your life, start here (and read all 9 chapters if you are really keen!).

 It helps if you know the topic you are about to talk about, but it goes beyond mere knowledge, you need to really care about it.

 If you love what you are talking about so much that you could just blabber on without the need for props or palm cards or slides or anything, it’s much easier to sound natural and enthusiastic when you present.
 Subjects that are your passions are fun to talk about (that’s why so many people are great when it comes to talking about themselves!).